ortus-docs/commandbox-docs/task-runners.md

 CommandBox allows you to automate common jobs that you want to run via Task Runners.
 Tasks are for when you want something more flexible than a recipe or just a simple .cfm execution.
 Tasks are analogous to other build tools like Ant, except you get to use CFML to build them instead of XML!
 Task runners are the next generation of automation for CFML developers.
 Now you don't need to learn another tool to improve your workflow.
 You can automate directly in CFML!

 A task is defined as a CFC and can have one or more "targets", which are declared as public methods on the CFC.
-This gives your task a much more well-defined API than a simple .cfm execution which includes proper arguments, base methods, and print helpers, and portability but with very little boilerplate.
-Task runners operating very similar to custom commands, but instead of needing to be distributed inside a module, they are self contained in the CFC and can just be dropped in any folder.
+This gives your task a much more well-defined API than a simple .cfm execution which includes proper arguments, base methods, print helpers, and portability but with very little boilerplate.
+Task runners operate very similar to custom commands, but instead of needing to be distributed inside a module, they are self contained in the CFC and can be dropped in any folder.

 ## Build your first task